 Warren Wilson College is a private liberal arts college located in beautiful Asheville, North Carolina.
 The college is known for its unique “Triad” system that combines academics, work, and service.
 Students are required to complete a set core curriculum, log a certain number of community service hours, and work an on-campus job.
 But even the “Triad” allows students plenty of time to enjoy the stunning Blue Ridge Mountains that surround campus.
 The college lies within close proximity to various recreational areas.
 The campus itself is home to a working farm, 625 acres of managed forest, and 25 miles of hiking trails ideal for outdoor recreation.

 Not only does Berry College have the largest campus of any other college in the world, it is also consistently ranked amongst the most beautiful.
 And yes, the college’s location in the Appalachians has plenty to do with such a reputation.
 Berry offers a variety of degree options, including:

 - an Education Specialist degree

 30. Sewanee: The University of the South

-Sewanee: The University of the South is a private liberal arts college located in Tennessee.
+Sewanee: The University of the South is one of the best colleges for liberal arts in Tennessee.
 Sewanee’s campus is largely considered to be one of the most beautiful in the nation.
 Nicknamed “The Mountain” and “The Domain,” Sewanee’s campus consists of 13,000 acres of mountains, meadows It has 50 miles of trails that students can use for hiking, cycling, or horseback riding.
 Students can even go overnight camping without technically leaving campus.
-In 2017 Sewanee was ranked by U.S. News & World Report as the 41st best liberal arts college in the country.
-Forbes declared it the 94th best college in the United States.
+In 2017 Sewanee was ranked by U.S. News as the 41st best liberal arts college in the country.
+Forbes declared it among the 95 best colleges in the United States.